 Duty to deliver Swaption Clearing Member Notices

-Each Clearing Member shall notify LCH SA or deliver a copy to LCH SA of any Swaption Notice delivered by such Clearing Member to another Clearing Member comprised in an Exercise Matched Pair pursuant to Section 6.5(b) (Consequences of EEP Failure) above which such Clearing Member asserts or acknowledges was effective for the purposes of this CDS Clearing Supplement and the relevant Exercise Cleared Transactions (such notification, or delivery of such copy, in respect of any relevant Swaption Notice, a Swaption Clearing Member Notice) by no later than 5.00 p.m. on the Expiration Date (the Swaption Clearing Member Notice Deadline).
+Each Clearing Member shall notify LCH SA or deliver a copy to LCH SA of any Swaption Notice delivered by such Clearing Member to another Clearing Member comprised in an Exercise Matched Pair pursuant to Section 6.5(b) (Consequences of EEP Failure) above which such Clearing Member asserts or acknowledges was effective for the purposes of this CDS Clearing Supplement and the relevant Exercise Cleared Transactions (such notification, or delivery of such copy, in respect of any relevant Swaption Notice, a Swaption Clearing Member Notice) by no later than the Submission Deadline on the Expiration Date (the Swaption Clearing Member Notice Deadline).

 If a Clearing Member has designated its Client as being entitled to send and receive Swaption Notices on its behalf pursuant to Section 6.4 (Delegation by Clearing Members to Clients) above, a Swaption Clearing Member Notice in respect of a Swaption Notice delivered pursuant to Section 6.5(b) (Consequences of EEP Failure) may be sent on its behalf by its Client as its Exercise Delegation Beneficiary.